maudzung/Self-Driving-Car-07-Path-Planning-CPP/README.md

 ## Input and Output data

 ### Input: The map of the highway is in data/highway_map.txt
+ there is a list of waypoints that go all the way around the track.
+The track contains a total of 181 waypoints, with the last waypoint mapping back around to the first.
+The waypoints are in the middle of the double-yellow dividing line in the center of the highway.

 Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.
+The d vector has a magnitude of 1 and points perpendicular to the road in the direction of the right-hand side of the road.
+The d vector can be used to calculate lane positions.

-The highway's waypoints loop around so the frenet's value, distance along the road, goes from 0 to 6945.554.
+The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

+The highway has 6 lanes total - 3 heading in each direction.
+Each lane is 4 m wide and the car should only ever be in one of the 3 lanes on the right-hand side.
+The car should always be inside a lane unless doing a lane change.

 Here is the data provided from the Simulator to the C++ Program